 Discover Native American history, culture and art through in-depth exhibits and cultural events at the American Indian Museum, which is set in a jaw-dropping façade on the National Mall.
 For a more locally focused experience, explore the impact of social issues past and present on largely black neighborhoods at the Anacostia Community Museum.
 Delve into America’s enthralling postal history from colonial times to the present at the National Postal Museum, home to artifacts that tell the story of how America has delivered its mail.

-Smithsonian will open the long-anticipated National Museum of African American History and Culture this fall.
-Situated on the National Mall, this new architectural wonder will be the only national museum devoted exclusively to the documentation of African American life, art, history and culture.
+On Sept.
+24, 2016, the Smithsonian Institution opened the long-anticipated National Museum of African American History and Culture.
+Situated on the National Mall, this new architectural wonder is the only national museum devoted exclusively to the documentation of African American life, art, history and culture.